projectceladon/celadon-documentation/source/tutorials/test-strategy/test-strategy.rst

 Weekly Validation Phase
 -----------------------

-The weekly validation cycle includes system functional test execution, Compliance testing, and Power and performance KPI's based on the defined features on the program quarterly.
+The weekly validation cycle includes system functional test execution, compliance testing, and :abbr:`KPI (Key Performance Indicators)` based on the defined features of the quarterly program.

-    * The testplan is created based on the features in the verify/closed state from the weekly release builds.
-The execution is completed weekly on each domain until the defined software criteria is met.
-This criteria is defined at the start of the program.
+    * The test plan is created based on the features in the verify/closed state from the weekly release builds.
+Software criteria are defined at the start of the program, and execution is completed weekly on each domain until the defined software criteria are met.
-    * The Validation team maps and tracks all the testcases against the defined requirements.
+    * The validation team maps & tracks all the test cases against the defined requirements.
     * The Validation team will share the consolidated results based on the ask with details on software completion, requirement coverage, defects and system validation results.